What Is a Cash Flow Statement?

 A cash flow statement breaks down the various types of inflows and outflows of cash (and cash equivalents) that a business experiences and is arguably one of the most important financial statements a business can generate.
-Learning how to prepare cash flow statements can be quick and impactful.
+Learning how to prepare and manage cash flow statements can be quick and impactful.
 It can help you and other stakeholders clearly see how your business earns or spends cash, the amount of cash lost or gained, and it can provide valuable insight into your company’s financials.
 It also can help you spot business trends that can improve your overall business decision-making.
 Learning how to do a cash flow statement is invaluable to small business owners.

 So, what goes in cash flow statements, and how do you prepare a cash flow statement that will provide the most benefit for your business?
 Here are the essential things to know in order to put an effective statement of cash flow together.